swatiniture/Automated-Virtual-Network-Creation-App/README.md

 # Automated-Virtual-Network-Creation-App

-This repository provides an application for automated creation of virtual networks and BGP peering between FRR and RYU SDN controller.
+This repository provides an application for automated creation of virtual networks (using python-neutronclient and python-novaclient APIs) and BGP peering between FRR and RYU SDN controller.

 # Purpose